-We hope you will join the rapidly growing list of employers and graduate programs that recognize the value of recruiting students with the Loyola academic and personal development experience.
-Thank you for coming to us to identify, connect with, and communicate to our students and young alumni.
+We hope you will join the rapidly growing list of employers and graduate programs that recognize the value of recruiting on-campus at Loyola University New Orleans.

 Here are some of the ways you can develop a presence and recruit on campus: